 One common reason hot water takes a while to reach the faucet is that there’s already water in the pipes.
 When a faucet is turned on, the water that immediately comes out will likely be room temperature or cold.
 The water from the water heater might take a few minutes to run through the pipes and get to the faucet.

 Another factor that might be worth checking is the type and size of pipes that are delivering water through your home.
 The diameter of your pipes could be affecting how quickly your water moves.
-For instance, a wide-diameter pipe will cause the water to move slower because there is more volume of water to move.

 Also, the material of your pipes affects the way water retains heat.
 If you have galvanized pipes, their inner wall is thicker than that of other pipes like copper.
 This thicker wall gives the pipe more of a chance to absorb heat from the water as it runs through it.